rafalab/538/election-count-updates.md

 *b* = election day votes for Trump - election day votes for Biden

-However, in the case of Pennsylvania and Georgia, mail-in votes and some votes from large metropolitan areas, Philadelphia and Atlanta, were note counted by the end of election night.
+However, in the case of Pennsylvania and Georgia, mail-in votes and some votes from large metropolitan areas, Philadelphia and Atlanta for example, were not counted by the end of election night.
 These votes went for Biden by a wide margin.
 Let’s call this difference

 *m* = mail in and late metro area votes for Trump - mail in and late metro area votes for Biden